apache/ignite/modules/web-console/web-agent/README.txt

 Ignite Web Agent
 ======================================
-Ignite Web Agent is a java standalone application that allow to connect GridGain Grid to Ignite Web Console.
+Ignite Web Agent is a java standalone application that allows to connect GridGain Grid to Ignite Web Console.
-Ignite Web Agent communicates with grid nodes via REST interface and connects to Ignite Web Console via web-socket.
+Ignite Web Agent communicates with grid nodes via REST interface and connects to Ignite Web Console via websocket.

 Two main functions of Ignite Web Agent:
  1. Proxy between Ignite Web Console and GridGain Grid to execute SQL statements and collect metrics for monitoring.